Achievements & Milestones

 Published 2 abstracts at DMHW 2024 Conference

-Presented our project and published the abstract at the Second International Digital Mental Health and Wellbeing Conference at Ulster University.
+Presented MEMoPAD project and published the abstract at the Second International Digital Mental Health and Wellbeing Conference at Ulster University.
 View published abstracts

 Invited Speaker at University of Aberdeen